 - Hilarious bit of sound editing: the tutor’s old rustbucket sputters and burps down the driveway as AJ admires his brand new Nissan SUV.

 - This episode was written by Toni Kalem who played “Angie Bonpensiero” on the series (and who worked as a story editor on several episodes.)
-(And who played “Despie” in one of my favorite movies, The Wanderers.)
+(And who played “Despie” in one of my all-time favorite movies, The Wanderers.)

 - There were rumors when this episode first aired about Robert Loggia’s difficulties as an actor, ad-libbing and not taking direction well, and that that was the real reason the character of “Feech” was dispatched so quickly.
 David Chase has stated on the record that there is no truth to these rumors.

 - Leon Wieseltier (who plays the dude with the Mercedes SL55) must have been delighted to have a guest spot on The Sopranos, he was a big fan of the series.
 In a 2007 piece for The New Republic, of which he is the literary editor, he gave great credit to Chase for doing what many others in the TV industry were never willing to do: “The Sopranos stands as a lasting chastisement of its medium, in that it accomplishes what American television most abhors: an improvement, by means of art, of the American sense of reality.”